Textswap/Textswap/index.md

 ## Milestones

 We will post our goals and progress as milestones here.
 As we complete more milestones we will add more onto this section.
+In addition, you can find our repository here: https://github.com/Textswap/Textswap

 ### Milestone 1

 Our first goal is to get the basic skeleton of our project done.
 This is mainly just getting the landing page settled and if we have time adding other pages to the navbar.
 In addition, we need to deploy our code to Vercel.
 We would also like to work on branding aspects like getting a color scheme set and determining a logo.
+Project page here: https://github.com/orgs/Textswap/projects/3

+### Milestone 2

+Our goals with milestone 2 are to finish up the design of the website and finalize any creative decisions.
+In addition, we plan to finish up the skeleton of our website and start adding functionality to the mockups.
+Of course, full functionality of the site is still not likely in this milestone, several pages will presumably remain mockups for now.
+Project page here: https://github.com/orgs/Textswap/projects/4

 ## Team